zerotrickpony/helloelectron/README.md

 - Typescript won't generate code that inter-operates with in-place source, so all resources must be copied
 - VSCode tries to parse the tsconfig itself, and won't understand nuance from multi-armed build systems or codegens
 - NPM defaults to auto-updating packages which often breaks them
+- The Squirrel windows installer is of the rather wild opinion that it should have no options or confirmations.

 ### Dependencies